Segregation of Duties in SAP

-In the event that it is not possible to proceed at a technical or organizational level it is necessary to maintain the risk situation but to control it.
+If it is not possible to proceed at a technical or organizational level, it is necessary to maintain the risk situation but to control it.
 This can be done by defining a control process.

 How to manage the mitigation phase?

 At the end of the 'cleaning' phase, there may remain cases of risk that cannot be eliminated, either by technicality or organizationally.
 This is the case, for example, with a small branch with a limited number of people operating on all processes.

 In these cases, it is necessary to define a compensatory control or mitigation control which represents a test to be put in place to govern the occurrence of one or more risks.
 Controls can be mainly of two types: